nesi/support-docs/docs/Scientific_Computing/Running_Jobs_on_Māui_and_Mahuika/Māui_Slurm_Partitions.md

 Most of the time [job
 priority](https://support.nesi.org.nz/hc/en-gb/articles/360000201636) will
-be the most important influence on how long your jobs have to wait - the above limits are just backstops to ensure that Maui\'s resources are not all committed too far into the future, so that debug and other higher-priority jobs can start reasonably quickly.
+be the most important influence on how long your jobs have to wait - the above limits are just backstops to ensure that Māui\'s resources are not all committed too far into the future, so that debug and other higher-priority jobs can start reasonably quickly.